-- Researchers at MDRC found that as little as 45 minutes of focused academic instruction during afterschool, using specially created materials, resulted in a statistically significant increase in students' math scores.
-(MDRC and the William T. Grant Foundation, Evaluation of Enhanced Academic Instruction in Afterschool Programs, 2008) - Annual performance report data from 21st CCLC grantees across the country demonstrated that students attending 21st CCLC programs improved their reading (43 percent) and math grades (42 percent).
+- Annual performance report data from 21st CCLC grantees across the country demonstrated that students attending 21st CCLC programs improved their reading (43 percent) and math grades (42 percent).
 Students who attended more regularly were more likely to improve their grades and their performance on state assessments.
-(Learning Point Associates, November 2007) - The Promising Afterschool Programs Study, a study of about 3,000 low-income, ethnically-diverse elementary and middle school students found that regular participation in high-quality afterschool programs is linked to significant gains in standardized test scores and work habits.
-(University of California at Irvine, 2007) - Participants in North Carolina's Young Scholars Program with at least 280 hours in the program averaged doubledigit increases annually for proficiency in both math and reading.
+(Learning Point Associates, November 2007) - For students participating in the Fort Worth After School Program, the number of days a student attended the program had a significant positive relationship with passing the math portion of the Texas Assessment of Knowledge and Skills test.
+(Fort Worth Independent School District, 2009) - Researchers at MDRC found that as little as 45 minutes of focused academic instruction during afterschool, using specially created materials, resulted in a statistically significant increase in students' math scores.
+(MDRC and the William T. Grant Foundation, 2008) - The Promising Afterschool Programs Study, a study of about 3,000 low-income, ethnically-diverse elementary and middle school students found that regular participation in high-quality afterschool programs is linked to significant gains in standardized test scores and work habits.
+(University of California at Irvine, 2007) - Participants in North Carolina's Young Scholars Program with at least 280 hours in the program averaged double-digit increases annually for proficiency in both math and reading.
 Promotion rates rose by 38 percent.
 Furthermore, the number of Young Scholars receiving A's and B's increased an average of 38 percent, while the number receiving F's decreased an average of 50 percent.
-(Z. Smith Reynolds Foundation, 2006) - Active participants in programs offered by The After-School Corporation (TASC) were more likely to take and pass the Regents Math Sequential 1 exam by ninth grade than were nonparticipants.
+(Z. Smith Reynolds Foundation, 2006) - Active participants in programs offered by TASC were more likely to take and pass the Regents Math Sequential 1 exam by ninth grade than were nonparticipants.
 Thirty-two percent of active ninth grade participants took and passed the exam, compared to one percent of ninth grade nonparticipants.
-(Policy Studies Associates, Inc., 2004) - Participants of St. Paul Minnesota's 21st CCLC Pathways to Progress program received better grades in English and math than nonparticipants.
-(University of Minnesota, Center for Applied Research and Educational Improvement, March 2004)
+(Policy Studies Associates, Inc., November 2004)